How do I send emails to the entrants?

 Entry Status Selection

-Filter by entry status using the status chips:
+Filter by entry status using the status chips.
+You have two types of filters to choose from:

 Tip: As you select filters, the recipient count updates automatically.
 You can see a preview of who will receive the email and download a CSV list of recipients.